cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 ### Advanced Amazon SageMaker Functionality

-These examples that showcase unique functionality available in Amazon SageMaker.
-They cover a broad range of topics and will utilize a variety of methods, but aim to provide the user with sufficient insight or inspiration to develop within Amazon SageMaker.
+These examples showcase unique functionality available in Amazon SageMaker.
+They cover a broad range of topics and utilize a variety of methods, but aim to provide the user with sufficient insight or inspiration to develop within Amazon SageMaker.

 * [Data Distribution Types](advanced_functionality/data_distribution_types) showcases the difference between two methods for sending data from S3 to Amazon SageMaker Training instances.
-This has particular implication for scalability and accuracy of distributed training.
+This has implications for scalability and accuracy of distributed training.
 * [Encrypting Your Data](advanced_functionality/handling_kms_encrypted_data) shows how to use Server Side KMS encrypted data with Amazon SageMaker training.
-The IAM role used for S3 access needs to have permissions to encrypt and decrypt data with the KMS key.
+The IAM role used for S3 access needs to have permission to encrypt and decrypt data with the KMS key.
 * [Using Parquet Data](advanced_functionality/parquet_to_recordio_protobuf) shows how to bring [Parquet](https://parquet.apache.org/) data sitting in S3 into an Amazon SageMaker Notebook and convert it into the recordIO-protobuf format that many SageMaker algorithms consume.
 * [Connecting to Redshift](advanced_functionality/working_with_redshift_data) demonstrates how to copy data from Redshift to S3 and vice-versa without leaving Amazon SageMaker Notebooks.
-* [Bring Your Own XGBoost Model](advanced_functionality/xgboost_bring_your_own_model) shows how to use Amazon SageMaker Algorithms containers to bring a pre-trained model to a realtime hosted endpoint without ever needing to think about REST APIs.
+* [Bring Your Own XGBoost Model](advanced_functionality/xgboost_bring_your_own_model) shows how to use Amazon SageMaker Algorithms containers to bring a pre-trained model to a real-time hosted endpoint without ever needing to think about REST APIs.
 * [Bring Your Own k-means Model](advanced_functionality/kmeans_bring_your_own_model) shows how to take a model that's been fit elsewhere and use Amazon SageMaker Algorithms containers to host it.
 * [Bring Your Own R Algorithm](advanced_functionality/r_bring_your_own) shows how to bring your own algorithm container to Amazon SageMaker using the R language.
 * [Installing the R Kernel](advanced_functionality/install_r_kernel) shows how to install the R kernel into an Amazon SageMaker Notebook Instance.